liupfskygre/metagenomics-workshop-1/source/16S-analysis/16S_analysis.rst

 Copy the resulting file 16S.tax.html to your local computer with scp and open it a browser, like you did for the FastQC output.

+**Question: What's the dominant type of organisms found in your sample?**